Permission to Use Materials from the Mindful Self-Compassion (MSC™) Program

 Guidelines for Adaptations and Other Use of MSC™ Program Materials

-Since “MSC” is a registered trademark, it cannot be used in the name of an organization or in the URL of a website unless permission is received from CMSC.
+- Since “MSC™ and Mindful Self-Compassion™” are registered trademarks, they cannot be used in the name of an organization or in the URL of a website unless permission is received from CMSC.
 Permission is usually only given to an organization that represents the entire MSC community in a particular region.

-Developers do not require permission or approval from CMSC to teach new applications of MSC unless they intend to publish or desiminate the program outside of their own professional practice or program their curriculum.
-In that case, they need permission of the copyright holder of the two manuals, Guilford Press, and the CMSC.
-See above for for details.
+- Developers do not require permission or approval from CMSC to teach new applications of MSC unless they intend to publish or disseminate the program outside of their own professional practice or program their curriculum.
+In that case, they need permission from the copyright holder of the two manuals, Guilford Press, and the CMSC.
+See above for details.

 Approval by CMSC

-To receive CMSC approval for an adaptation of MSC™, or permission to use 8 or more MSC practices in your adaptation, please submit your adapted curriculum to Steve Hickman, PsyD at [email protected]
+- To receive CMSC approval for an adaptation of MSC™ and Mindful Self-Compassion™, or permission to use 8 or more MSC practices in your adaptation, please submit your adapted curriculum to [email protected].

 Criteria for Approval